[This post is part of a series on 1-on-1 organizing conversations.]

 Any organization that accepts new members needs a good way to bring them in.
 I’m thinking here more of cases where someone actively reaches out to the org to get involved, which contrasts with the initial coworker 1-on-1 where you are the one reaching out to them to get them involved with organizing.
 But just because someone reaches out to your org doesn’t mean that they will get involved or that you should take them for granted.
 People only truly commit to something if they have feelings about an issue (agitate), have ideas about what to do about it (educate), and have an opportunity to execute those ideas (organize).

 As with any 1-on-1, doing introductions and getting to know them is a good place to start.
-Transitioning into agitate, a good starting question is, “If you could change 3 things about society [or your neighborhood or workplace or whatever it is your org does] what would they be?”
+A good way to transition into agitate is asking them how they feel about they’re job, what they like and what they think could be better about it.
 In follow-up questions, try to help them zero in on specific things and not just vague generalities.
 Zeroing in on those parts of their responses that are related to your organization can help set up the transition to educate, but before that you still want to do the standard part of agitate where you explore how that issue affects them.

 The educate part of the conversation is, like the contract campaign 1-on-1 example given above, where you talk about what your organization is doing to address the problem while finding ways to ask them questions to allow them to think through the strategy your organization is taking.
 “Why do you think we don’t just put all of our effort into lobbying the city council on this issue?”